greenonline/AdventureFunction/Maze_Movement/README.md

     5340 OC(R) = -1 : RETURN
 ```

-I was wondering how many other articles that Graham wrote, on this particular subject.
+I was wondering how many other articles Graham wrote, on this particular subject.
 However, apparently, Graham Relf only wrote two articles for *Practical Computing*, on the subject of Mazes - from [The Forest - History](https://www.grelf.net/foresthistory.html), right at the bottom of the page:

 > In 1982 I had two articles published in the now long-defunct British magazine "Practical Computing".
 The articles described the basic techniques I was using to generate terrain from mathematical functions rather than storing it in memory.